cqhudson/Win32ContentPrepToolGUI/README.md

+https://www.buymeacoffee.com/cqhudson <-- donations if you feel like the project has made you life a little easier.

 # Win32ContentPrepToolGUI

 `Win32ContentPrepToolGUI` is an open source wrapper for the [Win32 Content Prep Tool](https://github.com/Microsoft/Microsoft-Win32-Content-Prep-Tool) by Microsoft.
 I got tired of having to manually type in file paths without autocompletion, so now we can use a nice GUI to select file paths.